C^{1,1} regularity for degenerate elliptic obstacle problems: Introduction

 \subsection{Acknowledgments}

 We are grateful to Arshak Petroysan for sharing Mathematica code from his lecture notes \cite{Petrosyan_2011_msrilectures} and which we adapted to create the figures in this article.
 We are also grateful to Camelia Pop for many helpful conversations.
+We are grateful to the anonymous referees for their careful reading of our manuscript and their comments.